CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 <pre>
 Storage> <b>10</b>
 </pre>
-In the next step you need to define the bucket that will be used for encrypted data.
+In the next step you need to define the Allas bucket, that will be used for encrypted data.
+When defining the bucket, note that you have to define both the bucket and the site (i.e. rclone remote connection name) where the bucket locates.
-Note that the bucket name should be unique among all Allas users.
-This case we use bucket name _allas:2001659-crypt_
+In the case of Allas, the remote name is _allas:_.
+The actual bucket name should be unique among all Allas users.
+In this case we use definition _allas:2001659-crypt_ that defines that the encrypted data will be stored to Allas to bucket 2001659-crypt.
 <pre>
 Remote to encrypt/decrypt.
 Normally should contain a ':' and a path, eg "myremote:path/to/dir",